mmaeke/Metagenomics_Tutorial/README.md

 To further improve the quality and completeness of your metagenomic reads you can perform Bin targeted reassemblies.
 This means you use your retrieved bins and map these back to the assembly.
 This might fill gaps and lengthen sequences,

 ## Quality check and trimming
-A quality check gives you information about your raw sequences.
+When receiving your raw reads after sequencing you very often can see some bias in the beginning of your sequences, also some adapters might still be included in your sequence.
+A quality check will give you further information about your raw sequences.
 This check then also helps you to examine the quality of your reads and tells you about contamination.
-After this quality check you will then need to trim your sequences.
-While trimming you remove adapters and sequences of bad quality.
+After this first quality check you will then need to trim your sequences accordingly.
+While trimming, you remove adapters and sequences of bad quality.
+To see if your trimming worked, you can then repeat the quality check once again after your trimming step.

 ### FastQC
-Is used for the Quality Check.
+is one of the programs you can use for the Quality Check.
 After running this program you will be looking at different modules, which will give you information about your forward and reverse sequencing reads.

 1. Basic statistics
 2. Per base sequence quality
 3. Per sequence quality scores
-4. Per ase sequence content
+4. Per base sequence content
 5. Per base GC content
 6. Per sequence GC content
 7. Per base N content